healthIMIS/internal-tools/ansible/SETUP.md

     ProxyCommand ssh -W %h:%p example.org # tunnel through the host defined above

 ```
+with this config, you can easily connect to the host machine running the setup with `ssh example.org` and to any
+service running on this host by e.g., `ssh 10.10.10.2`.

 **Important:** If the SSH connection does stop working at any point in time and the host become
 unreachable, please remove the control socket (i.e., `~/.ssh/cm-%r@%h:%p`) and try again.